andrealuppi/andrealuppi.github.io/content/publication/luppi2024nathumbeh/index.md

 # Summary.
 An optional shortened abstract.
-summary: I outline combining anaesthesia and neuroimaging holds unique potential for catalysing integrative and translational discovery about consciousness and the brain, across scales and across species.
+summary: I outline how combining anaesthesia and neuroimaging holds unique potential for catalysing integrative and translational discovery about consciousness and the brain, across scales and across species.

 tags:
   - consciousness